Evaluation of Transfer Credit

 Transfer credit evaluations are conducted in the Office of Registration and Records.
 The evaluation process begins after a student is admitted to the university by the Admissions Office, or has completed the reactivation process with the Office of Registration and Records, if a returning NDSU student.
 The evaluation process takes 3-4 weeks on average.

 What do I need to do to have my credits evaluated?

 PROVIDE OFFICIAL TRANSCRIPTS FROM EACH COLLEGE OR UNIVERSITY IN WHICH ACADEMIC CREDIT WAS EARNED.
-Transcripts are considered official if sent directly from the transferring institution to NDSU or from the student in the sealed envelope provided by the transferring institution, or from an approved professional evaluation service that also authenticates educational documents.
+Transcripts are considered official if sent directly from the transferring institution to NDSU, from the student in the sealed envelope provided by the transferring institution, or from an approved professional evaluation service that also authenticates educational documents.
 The evaluation process for international coursework differs from that of domestic coursework.
 See NDSU Transfer Policies for details regarding the evaluation of domestic and international transfer credit.

 If you are a new student, transcripts may be sent to the following address: